OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 - [Microsoft Teams](https://developer.microsoft.com/microsoft-teams)
 - [Microsoft Graph](https://developer.microsoft.com/graph)

-As a program member, you can get a free 25-seat Office 365 developer subscription to use to build your solutions.
+As a program member, you can get a free Office 365 developer subscription with 25 user licenses to use to build your solutions.
 This subscription will remain active for as long as you’re actively developing and deploying solutions.

 For more information, see [Join the Office 365 Developer Program](office-365-developer-program.md) and [Build Office 365 solutions](build-office-365-solutions.md).